-Suffering a workplace injury in Lincolnton or elsewhere in North Carolina can be a frightful experience.
-One minute, you’re going about your job unloading a truck when all of a sudden a forklift slams into your body—or perhaps it’s an occupational injury that you’ve sustained over years of repetitive action like scanning groceries or lifting heavy items while restocking the shelf.
+Suffering a workplace injury in Lincolnton or anywhere else in Lincoln County can be a frightening experience.
+One minute, you’re going about your job unloading a truck when all of a sudden a forklift slams into your body—or perhaps you suffered a repetitive stress injury from years of assembly line work in a factory.

 Se habla español